-Occupancy standards relate to the appropriate size and type of unit based on household composition.
+Household composition: Occupancy standards relate to the appropriate size and type of unit based on household composition.
 MHA must ensure that the size and type of unit in which the household is living is appropriate for the household's size and needs.
 When household composition changes, MHA must put the respective household on the transfer list and move them when a unit becomes available, if they are not in an appropriately sized unit.

 Transfers to correct occupancy standards are recommended at time of reexamination or interim reexamination.
 Residents in over/under-housed units will be notified in writing.
 If a household reports, or MHA becomes aware of a change in household composition, then MHA will determine whether the unit is still appropriately sized.
-For example:
+A tenant family with dependents who are under-housed by one bedroom size may stay in the unit if MHA determines that it will not cause undue wear and tear.